Holy Money: The Vatican’s Hidden Empire of Greed

 -

-Forensic analysis of Roberto Calvi’s 2002 reinvestigation found no orange paint residue or rust on his hands — inconsistent with self-hanging from scaffolding poles.
+Forensic analysis of Roberto Calvi’s 2002 reinvestigation found no rust or paint residue on his shoes consistent with the scaffolding poles — ruling out self-hanging.
 Investigators concluded the physics of the scene ruled out suicide.
 The case remains officially unsolved.

 -